germainion/hasslefree/README.md

 # Hasslefree :relieved:
-> A fully-fledged CLI to create Serverless applications out-of-the-box !
+> Developing Serverless applications should not be a **pain-in-the-ass** anymore !
+> With **Hasslefree**, just create, update, deploy and manage your Serverless applications with *a handful of commands*.